Our objective is to provide the next level of Veterinary care.

 Animals having surgery at TRC have a dedicated team of experienced surgical nurses and 24-hour care before and after surgery.
 Our referral surgeon has experience with cruciate surgeries, fracture repair, surgery to help brachycephalic dogs breathe more easily, skin mass removal as well as general abdominal and intra-thoracic surgeries.

 Hydropaws is devoted to canine rehabilitation, health & fitness.
 The primary aim is to improve quality of life.
 Hydropaws offers a holistic approach to canine care integrating land and water-based rehabilitation therapies to promote good health and mobility, performance and recovery from injury and surgery allowing dogs to live life to the full.

-Dr Ivan Aleksic is available to perform referral-only abdominal, pregnancy and cardiac ultrasounds every Tuesday and Wednesday, and other days by arrangement.
-He will image the animal and provide a full written report to the referring vet within 2 hours.
+Dr Ivan Aleksic is available to perform abdominal, pregnancy and cardiac ultrasounds every Tuesday and Wednesday, and other days by arrangement.
+Ultrasounds can be performed as part of a workup by one of our TRC clinicians, or on an ultrasound-only basis when will image the animal and provide a full written report to the referring vet within 24 hours.

 In our Tauranga clinic, Dr Martin Earles BVSc MANZCVS (Medicine and Surgery of Unusual Pets) has a particular interest in avian and exotic pet medicine and surgery and is available for appointments in our Tauranga branch.

 Committed to providing excellent, care for you and your pet, we are a full-service referral hospital dedicated to incorporating the latest advances in science and medicine to diagnose, treat and enhance the quality of our patient’s lives.